palantus/mscp/README.md

 ## Setup parameters

+- trustProxy: Instructs Express to trust the proxy that sent the request.
+Only use, when you are behind a proxy that you trust.
 - useForwardedHeader: If set to true, then the security module will check the headers for 'x-forwarded-for' header to get the IP of the client, instead of the proxy server.
 Only use this, if you are behind a proxy that sets this variable.
 - useRealIPHeader: If set to true, then the security module will check the headers for 'x-real-ip' header to get the IP of the client, instead of the proxy server.
 Only use this, if you are behind a proxy that sets this variable.